 - Wash the cherries and remove their stems.
 Tip: use a colander!

 - Pit the cherries.
-Jean & Vickie like using the OXO cherry pitter, and collecting the pits in an extra jar or measuring cup.
+Jean & Vickie like using a handheld cherry pitter and collecting the pits in an extra jar or measuring cup.

 - Place the pitted cherries on the cookie sheet.